 The most important question to be asked in planning an internship is “What kind of experience is most likely to make me the sort of educated person I want to be?”
 Identify the experience that best fulfills your educational aspirations.
-Then you, your adviser, and the AST office can work to approximate that idea as closely as possible.
+Then you, your adviser, and the Internships and Prior Learning Services (IPL) office can work to approximate that idea as closely as possible.

 Most political science majors want political experience.
 Here are some of the political experiences PSC majors have chosen in the past.

 The Legislative Applied Study Term (LAST).
 This popular AST option is offered each spring semester when the Illinois General Assembly is in session.
 In a special series of seminars, students learn how to function effectively in the legislative environment and work as aides to Illinois senators and representatives.
 Interested students should see Barbara VanDyke-Brown, whose office is located in the Public Affairs Center, Room 470, Phone: 206-6579.

 The General Applied Study.
 This is the option in which most students enroll.
 Political science students have been placed in such agencies as:

 - Office of the President of the Illinois Senate